All You Need to Know About Stablecoins: Cryptocurrency’s Gold Standard

 - Hybrid stablecoins use a combination of the two methods above.
 There are some assets held in reserve, but an algorithm also helps to control the value.

-By far, collateralized stablecoins are the most popular, well-used, and account for the lion’s share of total market cap.
+By far, collateralized stablecoins are the most popular, well-used, and widely circulated – accounting for the lion’s share of the combined total market cap.
 So far, none of the projects in the other two categories have achieved any meaningful success by comparison.

-Fiat-backed stablecoins were the first kind of stablecoin to arrive on the market, with Tether having launched the first stablecoin, USDT, in 2014.
-The idea behind a fiat-collateralized stablecoin is that $1 worth of stablecoin is backed by $1 of real dollars held in reserve.
+Fiat-backed stablecoins were the first kind of stablecoin to arrive on the market, with Tether having launched the first USD stablecoin, USDT, in 2014.
+The idea behind a fiat-collateralized stablecoin is as follows – $1 worth of stablecoin is backed by $1 of “real” currency held in reserve.
+Essentially, it’s a cryptocurrency tied to the dollar; or perhaps a form of cryptocurrency federal reserve, if you will.

-While it’s by far still the biggest stablecoin by market cap, Tether has come under fire over recent years, mainly due to doubts around the level of reserves it holds to back up its coin issuance.
-In 2019, the New York Attorney General’s office brought a lawsuit against Tether’s parent company.
-The NYAG alleges that Tether had gambled with user’s funds after giving a $1 billion loan to sibling company, Bitfinex, which had lost the money.
+While still by far the largest stablecoin by market cap, Tether has come under fire over recent years, mainly due to doubts around the quantity of reserves it holds to back up its coin issuance.
+In 2019, the New York Attorney General’s (NYAG’s) office brought a lawsuit against Tether’s parent company.
+The NYAG alleges that Tether had gambled with user’s funds after giving a $1 billion loan to sibling company, Bitfinex, which had subsequently lost the money.
 To date, Tether has declined to undergo an independent audit that would prove the level of funds it holds in reserve.

 The case is still ongoing, but it hasn’t affected Tether’s popularity, as USDT has maintained its position in the top five cryptocurrencies.

-Nevertheless, USDT is no longer the only fish swimming in the fiat-backed stablecoin pond.
-Since 2018, competitor stablecoins have flooded the market, including USDC, issued by Coinbase and Circle, GUSD from Gemini, and BUSD, issued by Binance.
+Nevertheless, USDT is no longer the only fish swimming in the fiat-backed stablecoin sea.
+Since 2018, competitor stablecoins have flooded the market, including USDC, GUSD, and BUSD.
 Most likely as a way of distancing themselves from the tribulations of Tether, the issuers mentioned here have all undertaken regular audits of their reserves.

 Crypto-collateralized stablecoins are backed by cryptocurrencies.
 However, due to the volatility inherent in cryptocurrencies, they generally use some kind of price stability protocol to adjust the required collateral, ensuring the price remains pegged to a stable value.